 Operation Point: A collection of discrete combinations of different video representation formats, including spatial and temporal resolutions, colour mapping, transfer functions, and the encoding format.

 Receiver: A device capable of decoding and rendering any bitstream that is conforming to a certain Operation Point.

+[S4-250861_r01] Sub-bitstream: Bitstream that can be generated by extracting parts of a source bitstream and that is conforming to a certain Operation Point.

+OR

+[S4-250797] Sub-bitstream: Part of a bitstream that is conforming to a certain Operation Point.\

+[S4-250861_r01] Video Layer sub-bitstream: The sub-bitstream generated by extracting one or more CVLs from a source bitstream.

 * * * Second Change * * * *